An object that defines the particular ARKit features enabled in your session at a given time.

-Tracks the device's position and orientation relative to any surfaces, people, or known images and objects that ARKit may find and track using the device's back camera.
+Tracks the device's position and orientation relative to any surfaces, people, or known images and objects that ARKit may find and track using the device's rear camera.

-Enables you to track a person, planes, and images, using the device's back camera.
+Enables you to track a person, planes, and images using the device's rear camera.

-Tracks only the device's orientation using the back camera.
+Tracks only the device's orientation using the rear camera.

 Tracks only known images you provide via

-Tracks only faces in the device's selfie camera, including their movement and facial expressions.
+Tracks only faces in the device's selfie camera, including movement and facial expressions.

-Uses the back camera to collect high-fidelity data about specific objects you want your app to recognize later, at runtime.
+Uses the rear camera to collect high-fidelity data about specific objects you want your app to recognize later, at runtime.

 Tracks only the device's position in 3D space.